metacpan/metacpan-api/docs/API-docs.md

+**Please note that there is now documentation online for the [Beta API](Beta-API-docs).
+We encourage you to use the Beta API wherever possible as the current API will be deprecated.**

 The API itself is in its very early stages.
 Everything will change, but here are some sample URLs to play with.

 * All URLs return JSON